dunglas/mercure/README.md

 eventSource.onmessage = e => console.log(e); // do something with the payload
 ```

-Optionaly, the Hub URL can be automatically discovered:
+Optionaly, the hub URL can be automatically discovered:

 ```javascript
 fetch('https://example.com/books/1') // Has this header `Link: <https://hub.example.com/subscribe>; rel="mercure"`